Creuna-Oslo/create-react-app/README.md

 }
 ```

+When a `payload` object is present in the response, only the content of `payload` will be returned from `api.execute`.

 ---

 ### 🖼️ Include responsive images helper?
-If you select this, `source/js/responsive-images.js`, `source/components/image` and `source/components/fluid-image` will be included.
+If you select this the following files will be included:

+* `source/js/responsive-images.js`
+* `source/components/image`
+* `source/components/fluid-image`

 These are intended to be used with the [ImageResizer for .NET](https://imageresizing.net/) plugin.
 The `Image` and `FluidImage` components use `responsive-images.js` to measure the rendered images and get the URL for an image of appropriate size.

 ---